laravel/docs/cashier-paddle.md

 PADDLE_SANDBOX=true

 After you have finished developing your application you may [apply for a Paddle vendor account](https://paddle.com).
+Before going live, Paddle will need to approve the domain you'll be selling on.

 <a name="database-migrations"></a>
 ### Database Migrations